Napoléon (1927 film): Restorations

-The film historian Kevin Brownlow conducted the reconstruction of the film in the years leading up to 1980, including the Polyvision scenes.
+Film historian Kevin Brownlow conducted reconstructions of the film in the years leading up to 1980, including the Polyvision scenes.
 As a boy, Brownlow had purchased two 9.5 mm reels of the film from a street market.
 He was captivated by the cinematic boldness of short clips, and his research led to a lifelong fascination with the film and a quest to reconstruct it.
 On 31 August 1979, Napoléon was shown to a crowd of hundreds at the Telluride Film Festival, in Telluride, Colorado.
 The film was presented in full Polyvision at the specially constructed Abel Gance Open Air Cinema, which is still in use today.
 Gance was in the audience until the chilly air drove him indoors after which he watched from the window of his room at the New Sheridan Hotel.
 Kevin Brownlow was also in attendance and presented Gance with his Silver Medallion.

 Brownlow's 1980 reconstruction was re-edited and released in the United States by American Zoetrope (through Universal Pictures) with a score by Carmine Coppola performed live at the screenings.
 The restoration premiered in the United States at Radio City Music Hall in New York City on 23–25 January 1981; each performance showed to a standing room only house.
 Gance could not attend because of poor health.
 At the end of 24 January screening, a telephone was brought onstage and the audience was told that Gance was listening on the other end and wished to know what they had thought of his film.
 The audience erupted in an ovation of applause and cheers that lasted several minutes.
 The acclaim surrounding the film's revival brought Gance much-belated recognition as a master director before his death eleven months later, in November 1981.

 Another restoration was made by Brownlow in 1983.
 When it was screened at the Barbican Centre in London, French actress Annabella, who plays the fictional character Violine in the film (personifying France in her plight, beset by enemies from within and without), was in attendance.
 She was introduced to the audience prior to screenings and during one of the intervals sat alongside Kevin Brownlow, signing copies of the latter's book about the history and restoration of the film.

 Brownlow re-edited the film again in 2000, including previously missing footage rediscovered by the Cinémathèque Française in Paris.
-Altogether, 35 minutes of reclaimed film had been added, making the total film length of the 2000 restoration five and a half hours.
+Altogether, 35 minutes of reclaimed film had been added, making the 2000 restoration five and a half hours.